microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 b'<data received as ASCII characters>'
 ```

 Python's `serial.read()` interprets the returned values as ASCII text, resulting in an array of chars instead of numbers.
-In the example script, this has been used directly but if the values are to be used in another format the read data must be converted.
+In the example script, this has been used directly, but if the values are to be used in another format, the read data must be converted.

-Finally the script will close the serial communication as not to hold up the device for other use.
+Finally, the script will close the serial communication as not to hold up the device for other use.

 ```
 Closing the serial communication.